What Is Named Driver Experience?

 What It Is and How To Use It

-This situation benefited everyone as my parents got an eager chauffeur and I learned how to drive.
-It also had the added benefit of helping to lower my parents own car insurance which they were extra happy about.
+This situation will benefit everyone as your parents or relatives may get an eager chauffeur and you will learn how to drive.
+It also has the added benefit of potentially lowering the policyholder’s car insurance premium, which they will be extra happy about.

 By law, all vehicle drivers must have either their own car insurance policy or be driving as a named driver on another persons policy.